w3c/wai-curricula/content/designer/inclusive-design-process.md

 ### Topic: Assessing the Involvement of People with Disabilities

-Explain how involving people with disabilities can lead to better accessibility of websites and applications.
-Discuss scenarios where including real people with disabilities may not be feasible and discuss other alternatives, for example requesting for experts advice or adhering to established best practices.
+Explain how involving people with disabilities can lead to more accessible designs.
+Discuss scenarios where including real people with disabilities may not be feasible and present possible workarounds, for example requesting for experts advice and adhering to established best practices.
 Explain the potential risks of not involving people with disabilities.

 #### Learning Outcomes for Topic

 Students should be able to:

-* assess and communicate the need for involving people with disabilities depending on the project scope
+* describe the impact of including real people with disabilities in user research activities
-* identify different mechanisms to include people with disabilities in user research activities, such as including real people with disabilities, asking for experts advice, or following documented best practices
+* describe desktop research activities to conduct when it is not possible to include real people with disabilities, such as asking for experts advice, or following documented best practices
 * articulate and communicate the potential risks of not involving people with disabilities, for example higher costs to implement accessibility at a later stage

-#### Teaching Ideas for Topic

-Optional ideas to teach the learning outcomes:

-[To be developed.]

-#### Ideas to Assess Knowledge for Topic

-Optional ideas to support assessment:

-[To be developed.]

 ### Topic: User Research